 The spi calculus is an extension of the pi calculus [MPW92] with cryptographic primitives.
-It is designed for the description and analysis of security protocols, such as those for authentication and for electronic commerce.
+It is designed for describing and analyzing security protocols, such as those for authentication and for electronic commerce.
 These protocols rely on cryptography and on communication channels with properties like authenticity and privacy.
 Accordingly, cryptographic operations and communication through channels are the main ingredients of the spi calculus.